|2020–21 expenditure ($'000)

 Better engagement with the CALD community

-Funding and guidance to support community and agencies to better engage with the culturally and linguistically diverse community in Melbourne’s west, including school students around waterway values, connections and aspirations.
+Funding and guidance to support community and agencies to better engage with the culturally and linguistically diverse (CALD) community in Melbourne’s west, including school students around waterway values, connections and aspirations.
+The award-winning Waterways of the West CALD toolkit is designed to be widely applied, with uptake already from the public sector and community groups.

 Partnering with Traditional Owners